Ericka Huggins: Involvement with the Black Panther Party

 While at Lincoln University, both Ericka and her husband were inspired to leave school and join the Black Panther Party.
 Her motivation came from a Ramparts magazine article she read that discussed the cruel treatment of Huey P. Newton while incarcerated.
 A picture in the article depicted Newton shirtless, with a bullet wound in his stomach, strapped to a hospital gurney.
 In 1967, the couple arrived in Los Angeles and joined the Black Panther Party.

 Eventually, her husband John Huggins, became leader of the Los Angeles Chapter of the Black Panther Party.
 While at home with her three week old daughter, her husband was assassinated on January 17, 1969, on the UCLA campus due to a feud between the Black Panther Party and a Black Nationalist group, US Organization, that was fueled by the FBI's COINTELPRO program.
 After his death, Ericka attended his burial in his birthplace of New Haven, Connecticut.
 Following his funeral, she decided to move there and open up a new Black Panther Party branch.
 She led this new chapter along two other women, Kathleen Neal Cleaver and Elaine Brown.

 While involved with the Black Panthers, Huggins held several positions: both an editor and writer for the Black Panther Intercommunal News Service, director of the party's Oakland Community School from 1973 to 1981, and a member of the party's Central Committee.
-After spending two years in prison, Huggins decided to leave the Black Panthers, after being a member for 14 years, which is the longest membership for any woman involved with it.
+After spending two years in prison, Huggins decided to leave the Black Panthers, after being a member for 14 years, the longest membership of any woman.

 New Haven Black Panther trials

 In 1969, members of the New Haven Black Panthers tortured and murdered Alex Rackley, whom they suspected of being an informant.
 Along with Black Panther Party co-founder Bobby Seale, Huggins was charged with murder, kidnapping, and conspiracy.
 Ericka Huggins was heard speaking on a tape recording of Rackley's interrogation that was played during the trial.
 The trial sparked protests across the country about whether the Panthers would receive a fair trial.
 The jury selection was the longest in state history.
 In May 1971, the jury deadlocked 10 to 2 for Huggins' acquittal, and she was not retried.
+The Panthers who had taken Rackley and shot him had already been convicted, and the public demonstration of internecine conflict and extreme violence sped the decline of the Panthers.

 Writing and poetry

-While awaiting trial from 1969 to 1972, Huggins spent her time writing in the Prison Niantic State Farm for Women.
-Writing about the poor social conditions herself and her community endured, she viewed storytelling as a form of self-defense, personal agency, and educational activism.
+While awaiting trial from 1969 to 1971, Huggins spent her time writing in the Prison Niantic State Farm for Women.
+Writing about the poor social conditions she and her community endured, she viewed storytelling as a form of self-defense, personal agency, and educational activism.
 Her work is defined by themes such as love and hate, time and space, sexism and feminism, spirituality, racism, and nationalism.
-After being released from prison and all charges being requited, Insights and Poems, a book of poetry, co-written by Huggins and Huey P. Newton, founder of the Black Panther Party, was released in 1975.
+Insights and Poems, a book of poetry, co-written by Huggins and Huey P. Newton, founder of the Black Panther Party, was released in 1975.